MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 Autosave checks for changes every 4 seconds.

 > [!IMPORTANT]
 > For this preview release, there are a few things to be aware of when syncing devices:<br>- As a best practice, always select **Refresh** before making edits on a guide when you switch between devices.
 This ensures that you have the latest version of that file from the other device.<br>- If the same version of the guide is open on both the PC and HoloLens, the app automatically refreshes when it detects that you've made a change in the other app.
 For example, if you have a guide open on HoloLens and add a new step in the PC application, the guide  automatically refreshes on HoloLens.
-You might notice the refresh process.<br>- When you add text to the guide in the PC application, the auto publish only activates when you click outside the text box.
+You might notice the refresh process.<br>- When you add text to the guide in the PC application, the auto publish only activates when you move the cursor outside the text box.
 If you add text to a step, keep your cursor in the text box, and then make a change on HoloLens, you’ll lose the text you created on the PC when it updates with the changes from HoloLens.
 This issue will be addressed in our next release.

 ## Create a new guide